vwieczorek/civicforge/readme.md

 CivicForge is designed to be an **adaptive system**—one that learns and improves based on real community feedback and measurable impact.
 The platform includes robust analytics (StatsBoard) to track not just activity, but actual positive community outcomes.

+### Tracking Development on the MVP Board

+The repository now includes a helper script to seed the MVP Board with initial project-tracking quests.
+Run `python -m board_mvp.seed_tasks` to create sample users and quests from `mvp_board_plan.md`.
+After running the script, open the web interface (see `board_mvp/README.md`) to manage development work directly on the Board.

 **This isn't just about building better software—it's about building better communities.** Communities where good intentions become organized action, where individual effort contributes to collective impact, and where digital tools serve human flourishing.

 ---